oroinc/documentation/user/back-office/reports-segments/filters.rst

 2. Add the Activity, Data audit, and Field Condition filters to the section that appears.
 3. Define the conditions and conjunctions between them.

 .. important:: Keep in mind that if a user generates a report with several conditions (for example, A and B) in one conditions group, they receive the report that includes the values that satisfy the A condition, the B condition, and both.
-In case you want to get the report only with both conditions applied, enable the **Group Same-Entity Conditions Within Condition Groups** option in the :ref:`system configuration <doc-configuration-display-settings-report>`.
-This way, the report will contain only the values that match all the defined conditions.
+If you want to get the report only with both conditions applied, enable the **Group Same-Entity Conditions Within Condition Groups** option in the :ref:`system configuration <doc-configuration-display-settings-report>`.
+This way, the report will only contain values that match all the defined conditions.

-For complex conditions, it is a good idea to draw an outline of the conditions first.
+For complex conditions, it is a good idea to outline the conditions first.

-A condition group may also be included into another condition group as a separate filter.
+A condition group may also be included in another condition group as a separate filter.

 .. _user-guide-filters-segments:

 Segments
 --------

-A segment is a set of the Activity, Data audit, Field Condition, and Condition Group filters created separately for the records of a specific field.
+A segment is a set of the Activity, Data Audit, Field Condition, and Condition Group filters created separately for the records of a specific field.
 It can be updated dynamically or upon a user's request.

 In other words, if you often need to use a specific set of conditions to filter the entity records, you can create a segment and use it instead of redefining the same conditions again.

-The ways to create and manage segments are described more detailed in the :ref:`Segments guide <user-guide--business-intelligence--filters-segments>`.
+The ways to create and manage segments are described in more detail in the :ref:`Segments guide <user-guide--business-intelligence--filters-segments>`.

 To add a segment to the filters: